ItsAtomTech/LiSyQ/README.md

 - MicrosoftEdge Webview2 - A Microsoft chromium based web engine
 - [Viselect](https://simonwep.github.io/selection) - A high performance and lightweight library to add a visual way of selecting elements, just like on your Desktop.
 We have used it for the Drag Select feature on the Timeline.
 - [ContextmenuJS](https://github.com/m-thalmann/contextmenujs) - a simple JavaScript library, to display custom contextmenus (right-click).
 We used this for web enchanced context menus to support online edition.
-- _we are still documenting them so keep up!_